 These gases would otherwise be emitted into the atmosphere.
 An example of this is a methane capture project at a landfill that converts the methane into electricity.

 BY PRODUCING ENERGY FROM A RENEWABLE SOURCE OR IMPROVING ENERGY EFFICIENCY

 An example of this is funding wind power projects.

 Where does my money go?

-Your donations also support the development of an entirely new economic model to incentivize local farmers to adopt regenerative practices on the Front Range to sequester more carbon, save water, and grow food for the community.
-You can learn more about this project here – Carbon Farming on the Front Range
+- Developing, scaling, and funding practice implementation of an entirely new economic model to incentivize Colorado-based farmers and ranchers to adopt regenerative practices to sequester more carbon, save water, and grow food for the community.
+You can learn more about this project here – Carbon Farming.

 Is there a minimum donation amount?